 - The use of the library’s collection during the programs seems to be unsuccessful as there seems to be little interest in checking out the collection.
 The library would benefit from promoting its collection in different ways, such potentially offering a short tour of the collections in relation the subject discussed, show participant how to search for the materials, or provide handouts with useful links and resources pertaining to the subjects.

-- Programs are a good way of successfully building a relation with the community.
-Therefore, the library need to better promote itself to create more awareness of the different services and programs it offers.
+- Programs are a good way of successfully building a relationship with the community.
+Therefore, the library needs to better promote itself to create more awareness of the different services and programs it offers.

 - Use surveys during Fall classes for program evaluation

 - Focus on reaching different/new library users types [students, immigrants, etc.] and promote to other groups [AGH, programs, etc.]